OpenTreeOfLife/reference-taxonomy/registry/README.md

 need distinct ids, i.e. annotations applied to N1 may not be applicable to N2.

-Such a change might occur if the topological constraints for R1 cannot be satisfied in the new tree, or if a taxon in the old tree is simply not present ("deleted") from the new tree.
+Such a change might occur if the membership constraints for R1 cannot be satisfied in the new tree, or if a taxon in the old tree is simply not present ("deleted") from the new tree.